Gestational diabetes is common during pregnancy. Here’s what you need to know.

 Some symptoms may include increased thirst and urination.
 Those symptoms, however, can occur during pregnancy without gestational diabetes.

 Diagnosis of gestational diabetes

-Doctors usually figure out if you have gestational diabetes during the second half of your pregnancy.
-Blood sugar level testing determines if you have gestational diabetes.
+Doctors usually figure out if you have gestational diabetes during the second half of your pregnancy, and blood sugar level testing determines that.
 Testing for gestational diabetes includes quickly drinking a sugary liquid to raise your blood sugar levels.
 Then, doctors test your blood to see how your body processes the sugar.

 Treatments for gestational diabetes

 If you have gestational diabetes, your will doctor need to monitor you as part of your treatment.
 You’ll need to keep your blood sugar at a normal level.

 Treatments to do that include:

 - Scheduled exercise

 Keeping up with your treatment can also lower your risk of giving birth by cesarean section to a large baby.